verilog-to-routing/vtr-verilog-to-routing/doc/src/vpr/command_line_usage.rst

 .. option:: --route

     Run routing stage
     This also implies --analysis if routing was successful.
+TEST

     **Default:** ``off``